uchicago-voth/MSCG-release/examples/lammps_rem/README_lammps_rem.txt

 prepared by boltmann inversion using the rangefinder code:
 ./rangefinder.x -l reference_trajectory.lammpstrj

-2) Run a CG simulation using the resulting BI interactions given by rangefinder.
-If you are using lammps, simulation can be run using the provided input and data files:
+1) Run a CG simulation using the resulting BI interactions given by rangefinder. (see lammps_bi example) If you are using lammps, simulation can be run using the provided input and data files:
 ./lmp_mpi < CG.in
 (note: the lammps input file "CG.in" will expect the name of the interactions to be in a file